arinze19/drops/README.md

 3. [JS-Levenshtein](https://www.npmjs.com/package/js-levenshtein) - Ready made efficient [levenshtein distance algorithm](https://en.wikipedia.org/wiki/Levenshtein_distance) written in javascript
 4. [jest](https://www.npmjs.com/package/jest) - Used to run tests

-**NB:** Due to the scope and size of this project, I opted to have it's database be more agnostic and implemented a volatile storage service instead of going with a traditional `NoSQL` or `SQL` database - I think this provides more flexibility for writing tests and also helps reviewers/contributors skip writing in their database credentials and get up and running as quickly as possible.
+**NB:** Due to the scope and size of this project, I opted to have it's database be more agnostic and implemented a volatile storage service instead of going with a traditional `NoSQL` or `SQL` database - I think this provides more flexibility for writing tests and helps reviewers/contributors get up and running rather quickly as opposed to writing in their database credentials

 ### Assumptions